Jaan Tere Naam: Soundtrack

 The soundtrack of the movie was composed by the duo Nadeem-Shravan.
 The lyrics were written by Rani Malik, Gauhar Kaanpuri, Sayeed Rahi, Nawab Arzoo, Surendra Sathi and Aziz Khan Shahani.
 The soundtrack was released in 1991 by Weston Components Music Limited, The album is recorded by Asha Bhosle, Kumar Sanu, Alka Yagnik, Udit Narayan, Sadhana Sargam.
+The songs Hum Laakh Chupaye, Maine Yeh Dil Tumko Diya and Rone Na Dijiyega are chart topper of 90's.